Last Updated: June 2, 2023

 This may be the bard-est bard that ever did bard.
 While most bard colleges add some fun new mechanics or options to the Bard, College of Eloquence emphasizes the Bard’s core features: namely Bardic Inspiration and the Bard’s uncontested mastery of Charisma-based skills.

 Nothing in the subclass is complicated or hard to manage, and in fact the insurance provided by Silver Tongue and by Unfailing Inspiration make this an excellent option for new players and for players with habitually poor rolls, but any player looking to enjoy a mechanically simple but profoundly effective bard will find everything that they need here.

 - : It is difficult to find an ability which is so effective at making a key skill reliable.
 The Rogue’s Reliable Talent feature provides the same benefit, but that’s an 11th-level feature.
-Combined with access to Expertise at 3 (which you also get at 3rd level) you’re nearly incapable of failing Charisma (Deception) and Charisma (Persuasion) checks.
+Combined with access to Expertise (which you also get at 3rd level) you’re nearly incapable of failing Charisma (Deception) and Charisma (Persuasion) checks.
 With a +3 Charisma modifier and Expertise in one of the affected skills, your minimum roll at this level is already a 17, and will rapidly improve as you gain levels.

 - : Use this as a Bonus Action, then hit the target with a save-or-suck effect.
 Advantage/Disadvantage are worth a little more than +3/-3, and the average value of your d6 Bardic Inspiration die is 3.5, and increases as you gain levels, so this is already mathematically better than imposing Disadvantage, and it only gets more effective as you gain levels.